Meet Swami Ramdev One Of India’S Most Influential People –

 There have also been accusations of financial impropriety levelled against him especially on money laundering.

-Whatever one may think of the televangelist cum entrepreneur, you cannot deny him this: he is a political survivor and shrewd businessman, and there’s no doubt we’ll be hearing a lot more of him in the future, whether it’s in Australia or abroad.
+Whatever one may think of the televangelist cum entrepreneur, you cannot deny him this: he is a political survivor and shrewd businessman, and there’s no doubt we will be hearing a lot more of him in the future, whether it’s in Australia or abroad.